sapegin/mrm/Readme.md

 * Will not overwrite your date if you don’t want
 * Has tools to work with JSON, YAML, INI, Markdown and text files
-* Has bunch customizable taks (see the list below)
+* Has bunch customizable tasks (see the list below)
 * Easy to write your own tasks

 ## Motivation